phetsims/phet-info/doc/phet-software-design-patterns.md

 PhET’s preferred implementation of this pattern is by declaring a class that extends [EnumerationValue.ts](https://github.com/phetsims/phet-core/blob/master/js/EnumerationValue.ts), and declaring
 an [Enumeration.ts](https://github.com/phetsims/phet-core/blob/master/js/Enumeration.ts) member on it called ` enumeration.
-It was developed in typescript, but can be used in javascript as well.
+It was developed in TypeScript, but can be used in javascript as well.

 ```typescript
 class MyEnumeration extends EnumerationValue {